shashwat-mittal/GoGit/CONTRIBUTORS/IIITA/Second_year/Shailesh Tiwari/info.md

 How to edit last commit message using git?
 The git commit --amend command allows you to change the most recent commit message.

+Ans2) Normally, it is not a good practice (unless you are the only one using the repo) otherwise it can cause all sorts of issues for the other collaborators.
+It was alright for us in opencode as we would be making separate PR's thus it wouldnt conflict, but in a general use case its not good practice.